-With over 2.307 Billion global social media users, it will be foolhardy for any business not to leverage this platform for maximum promotion.
+With over 2.307 billion global social media users, it will be foolhardy for any business not to leverage this platform for maximum promotion.

 Finally, there is a distribution channel that will allow you to reach a targeted global audience while interacting and engaging with them as well.
-At the same time, you get to glean insights about the demographics and buying patterns of your customer.
+At the same time, you get to glean insights into the demographics and buying patterns of your customer.

 Social media is such a powerful tool right at your fingertips, and with the right social media marketing strategy in place, can go a long way in building your business.